pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

     "dateofbirth": -1,
   }},

-  // Only include the first 2 records (the 2 youngest people) {"$limit": 2},
+  // Only include the first 3 youngest people {"$limit": 3},

-  // Exclude 2 unnecessary fields from each person record {"$unset": [
+  // Exclude 2 unrequired fields from each person record {"$unset": [
     "_id",
     "address",